- Apply for Graduation by March 15 (Diploma Order Deadline)

-Graduation & Degree Planning
+Graduation & Commencement

 - Graduation requirements are based on approved program requirements.
 In determining graduation eligibility, the terms “Major Courses”, “Courses in the Major”, and “Credits in the Major” refer to the following: